febiyan-tba/poc-realtime-dashboard/readme.md

 # Realtime Dashboard
 This project aims to technically showcase that it is possible to link up different technologies to build a realtime dashboard to show analysis results.
-This is also my playground to learn
+This is also my playground to learn about them.

 The technologies/tools/libraries/frameworks that will be involved are:
 - Web Development: Angular, Angular Material, Socket.io, Express, JWT authentication.
 (SocketCluster and Vue.js later since they look more promising)